Workshops & Retreats

 Writing from the Heart: A Women's Creative Writing Workshop

-Amherst Writers & Artists founder Pat Schneider says, "A writer is someone who writes."
+Amherst Writers & Artists founder Pat Schneider said, "Everyone is born with creative genuis."
 This means you!
-In this generative workshop, you’ll receive a wide variety of writing prompts to fire up your imagination, write in whichever genre(s) you choose, and read your work aloud if you wish.
+In this six-week generative workshop, you’ll receive a wide variety of writing prompts to fire up your imagination, write in whichever genre(s) you choose, and read your work aloud if you wish.
 All feedback will celebrate what is strong and memorable in your writing.
 Come and share your stories in this wise and encouraging community!
 Women writers at any level of experience are welcome.

 This is an Amherst Writers & Artists workshop.
 To learn more about this workshop method, click here.